jtran1412/Bootcamp-Project-1/README.md

 - Look at all outliers such as Tesla and see if we can find a commonality?
 - Does high beta stocks from 20 or 30 years ago outperform the market?

+## Summary:
-## Summary: all high beta stock portfolios beat both the Nasdaq 100 and S&P 500 index
+All high beta stock portfolios beat both the Nasdaq 100 and S&P 500 index.
-One low beta stock portfolio beat high beta stock portfolio – Tesla Having a high beta 10 years ago doesn’t correlate with having a high beta now
+One low beta stock portfolio beat high beta stock portfolio – Tesla.
+Having a high beta 10 years ago doesn’t correlate with having a high beta now.
+(Note David disagreed and said that a correlation of 0.4 is actually a high correlation in the field of finance).